A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: The adaptive time-stepper

-If the error is acceptable we advance in time.
-If the error is unacceptable we choose a new $dt_\text{now}$ and try again.
-The time-steps are constrained to by the user-specified lower and upper bounds: $dt_\text{min}$ and $dt_\text{max}$.
-If $dt_\text{now}$ has been accepted, we construct $u^{n+1}$ in one of two ways:
+If the error is acceptable, we advance in time.
+If the error is unacceptable, we choose a new $dt_\text{now}$ and try again.
+If $dt_\text{now}$ has been accepted, we take $u^{n+1} = u^{n+1}_c$.
+An algorithmic overview is given in Appendix \ref{ATS}.
+A detailed discussion of the adaptive time stepping and error control schemes can be found in \cite{YanThesis,YPD_Part1}.